Make Our Funds Achieve More!

 Student resource officer's play a big part in keeping our schools safe.
 Many students especially minority students are in shock of the brutal murder of George Floyd and want reassurances that their voices are being heard as we work to increase tolerance and inclusion in our schools.
 Once schools open up, I would like for there to be an assembly in every school with the SRO(s) so students can hear the guidelines that SRO's have to abide by as well as develop open lines of communications with the school SRO(s).
 Every child should feel safe and protected in the school building.

+Now more than ever the mental health needs of our children are not being met.
 I plan to work with Mental Health experts to ensure school counselors receive practical training on how to assess, identify, and approach the root causes of mental health issues.
 We must ensure counselors have a conceptual understanding of and can make practical recommendations to help students work towards healthy resolves to dealing with root causes.

 SCHOOL START TIMES